 When a tuning fork is struck against the glass, it tends to vibrate rapidly.
 The vibration of the tuning fork is yet another example of oscillatory motion because the tines of the tuning fork move a particular distance on either side of the equilibrium position.

 A swing is one of the prominent examples of oscillatory motion in real life.
 Initially, when the swing is in the rest state, it is said to be in equilibrium.
-When a push force is applied to the swing, the equilibrium gets disrupted and the swing gets displaced in a direction.
-After covering a certain distance, it returns to the original position and moves the same distance in opposite direction.
-Thereby, exhibiting oscillatory motion.
+When a push force is applied to the swing, the equilibrium gets disrupted, and the swing gets displaced in a direction.
+After covering a certain distance, it returns to the original position, and it covers an equal distance in the opposite direction, thereby exhibiting oscillatory motion.

 4. Flapping of Wings

-When a freely hanging pendulum is pushed, it tends to change its position from equilibrium by moving a certain distance on one side, returning again to the equilibrium, then moving the same distance on the other side.
+When a freely hanging bob is pushed, it tends to change its position from equilibrium by moving a certain distance on one side, returning again to the equilibrium, then moving the same distance on the other side.
 This process goes on and on till the energy dies out.
-Hence, a pendulum exhibits oscillatory motion in the best possible manner.
+Hence, a bob freely hanging with the help of a string exhibits oscillatory motion in the best possible manner.

 6. String Musical Instruments